-The first Culture Dispatch, as the concrete implementation of the new Culture Promotion Act, determines the scope and nature of film promotion for the period 2012-2015.
+The first Culture Dispatch, as the concrete implementation of the Culture Promotion Act, determined the scope and nature of film promotion for the period 2012-2015.
 Film promotion includes financial support for projects, as well as the funding of production, marketing, and distribution endeavours.
 The term film culture refers to various measures such as support granted to film festivals, the publishing of film journals, or programmes aimed specifically at children and young people.
 In the form of financial contributions to cinemas, distribution, and dissemination, the federal government aims to promote the diversity and quality of the films on offer in Switzerland.
 Further, another focal area is co-production and international cooperation by means of an active co-production policy.

 A major role is played by the Federal Film Commission, whose function is to give expert advice regarding federal regulations.

-The institutionalisation and organisation of radio and television is based on Article 93 of the Federal Constitution, the Federal Act and Ordinance on Radio and Television (RTVA / RTVO), and on many (non-binding) guidelines issued by the Federal Office of Communications (BAKOM).
+The institutionalisation and organisation of radio and television are based on Article 93 of the Federal Constitution, the Federal Act and Ordinance on Radio and Television (RTVA / RTVO), and on many (non-binding) guidelines issued by the Federal Office of Communications (BAKOM).
 Article 93 specifies that information, education, and entertainment are the main functions of the Swiss Broadcasting Corporation.
 It guarantees the independence and autonomy of radio and television as well as gives consideration to Switzerland’s cultural communities.
-Radio and television should take account of original Swiss audio-visual and film productions and co-productions with other European countries, in line with European regulations (e.g. European Convention on Transfrontier Television).
+Radio and television should take account of original Swiss audiovisual and film productions and co-productions with other European countries, in line with European regulations (e.g. European Convention on Transfrontier Television).
 SRG SSR has a legal right to obtain a license and to collect license fees.